raiden-network/workshop/README.md

   - If you're on Windows we recommend that you install Raiden for Windows Subsystem for Linux (WSL)

 ### On-boarding:
-We've created a simple script that generates a keystore / address and sends Görli ETH and TUBERLINBlockchainlabs to the generated address.
+We've created a simple script that generates a keystore / address and sends Görli ETH and TUBERLINBlockchainlabs-Tokens to the generated address.
 Follow these simple steps:

 #### macOS instructions
 - Download the onboarder [macOS binary](https://raiden-nightlies.ams3.digitaloceanspaces.com/onboarder-macOS.zip):